gd-programming/gd.docs/docs/resources/server/restore.md

 ## RestoreGJItems

-`Restore` was a feature used in Geometry dash from Versions `1.7 - 2.0` and it was used as an alternative to the [Account System](/topics/accounts.md) that is currently used as of 2.11
+`Restore` was a feature used in Geometry dash from versions `1.7 - 2.0` and it was used as an alternative to the [Account System](/topics/accounts.md) that is currently used as of 2.11

 A typical Gauntlet Server response is structured with a `key:value:key:value` pairing
 *Official Levels behave a bit differently as you will find out further into his page*